MDAnalysis/UserGuide/doc/source/index.rst

    The MDAnalysis community subscribes to a `Code of Conduct`_.
 By participating in this project and community, you agree to abide by its terms.
 Please read it.

    In general, we expect you to **be kind and thoughtful in your conversations around this project.** We all come from different backgrounds and projects, which means we will not always agree.
-Try to listen and understand why others hold their viewpoints in descussions.
+Try to listen and understand why others hold their viewpoints in discussions.
 Rather than blaming each other, focus on helping to resolve issues and learning from mistakes.